risk-searcher/lua-graphql-parser/README.md

 In the above snippet, if we change the content of `number` in `statement2`, it will affect `statement1` as well.

-In our implementation, `GroupParser` is used to group two (only two because it is immutable) into one single item.
+In our implementation, `AndParser|OrParser` are used to group two (only two because it is immutable) into one single item.

 When matching the content, especially for `OrParser` or `RepetitionParser`, there can be more than 1 possible match.
 There are two solutions to this problem